 6. Maintain good eye contact and body language

 It’s easier for your eyes to wander when the person you’re talking to isn’t in the room.
 Maintain virtual eye contact by looking directly into the camera instead of at the screen or at your own photo.
 Make sure your face is centered and try not to move around too much.
 Keep good posture, sitting with your back straight, feet on the ground and arms resting in your lap or on the desk.

 7. Project and pause

-Just as you would with any interview, thank the interviewer for the opportunity.
-And follow up with a post-interview thank-you note within 24 hours.
+Just as you would with any interview, thank the interviewer for the opportunity, and follow up with a post-interview thank-you note within 24 hours.
 In your note, briefly reinforce why you’re interested in the job and why you’d be a great match for the role and company.
-Think about adding something that you and the employer discussed while getting to know each other that will make the thank-you message more personal.
+Include something that you and the employer discussed while getting to know each other that’ll make the thank-you message more personal.
 Establishing that kind of rapport with the hiring manager, especially after the video interview, can make all the difference in advancing to the next round.